 Paraffin was the chandler's wax of choice since the late 19th century due to its plentiful supply as a byproduct of the oil industry.
 Recently, soy wax has become more prevalent in craft candle making due to its “natural” credentials.
-On the hunt for a truly sustainable option, we settled on lesser-known alternatives: from 2015 to 2022, we used coconut wax, and as of Summer 2022, we will have fully transitioned to using regenerative palm wax.
+On the hunt for a truly sustainable option, we settled on lesser-known alternatives: Since 2015, we've used coconut wax—except for in the Summer of 2022, when we experimented with using regenerative palm wax!

 What is wax, and what is the difference between a wax and an oil?